webofthings/FreezeMe/README.md

-FreezeMe

-This is an example Android app reading QR, barcodes and NFC tags, based on the [http://evrythng.com] API and its [https://github.com/evrythng/evrythng-tools Android / Java wrapper].
+This is an example Android app reading QR, barcodes and NFC tags, based on the [EVRYTHNG API](https://api.evrythng.com) and its [Android / Java wrapper](https://github.com/evrythng/evrythng-tools)

 This app demonstrates:
 * How to connect real-world objects to the Web through NFC and QR codes